-You will recognise them as they are the only coffee bean that has an irregular shape and is larger than the other beans.
+You will recognize them as they are the only coffee bean that has an irregular shape and is larger than the other beans.
 This coffee plant originates from the West African state of Liberia.
-It is said to taste like no other coffee with a complex flavor profile with a fruity, yet woody and smokey and slightly floral.
+It is said to taste like no other coffee with a complex flavor profile with a fruity, yet woody and smokey and slightly floral flavor.

 They are known for their rich flavor and an amazing cup of coffee.
 This is why I suggest, if you see them, get them!